RichardTrouve/JLMMaterialPicker/README.md

 works better with hypersahde window already opened.

-TODO : -Solve the refreshing problem that prevents the material picking right after the script opens the hypershade window for the first time
+TODO :

-       -create custom working area Tabs to
+-Solve the refreshing problem that prevents the material picking right after the script opens the hypershade window for the first time
-       -get to create a working area tab for each objects
+-get to create a working area tab for each objects (for optional use)

 INSTRUCTIONS
 For now you can just copy and paste the code in your script editor or run it from a custom shelf button